evoingram/newAQCWebsite/README.md

 Still left to finish:

-- [ ] figure out why submitted order form is redirecting to php page
-- [ ] add button to order another when complete
 - [ ] redo content on about pages
 - [ ] fix tos links
 - [ ] fix rates on tos